MuriloLCN/Simple-Draw/README.md

  ## Installation

-  In order to use this library, you can either download the ```simpledrawproject.cs``` file and include it in your code or, alternatively, you can copy the ```SimpleDraw``` class anywhere into your app's namespace to use it.
+  In order to use this interface, you can either download the ```simpledrawproject.cs``` file and include it in your code or, alternatively, you can copy the ```SimpleDraw``` class anywhere into your app's namespace to use it.

  ## Setting up